Guide to How Long the Student Loan Consolidation Process Can Take

 Private Loans

 Private student loans, unlike federal student loans, originate from a private lender — a bank, online lender, or credit union.
 You cannot change private student loans into federal student loans through the federal loan consolidation process.
-You also cannot consolidate private and student loans together.
+You also cannot consolidate private and federal student loans together.

-Recommended: Consolidating vs. refinancing student loans
+Recommended: Consolidating vs. Refinancing Student Loans

 Is There Any Way to Accelerate the Student Loan Consolidation Process?

-No, you cannot accelerate the federal student loan consolidation process.
+Unfortunately, you cannot accelerate the federal student loan consolidation process.

 Pros and Cons of Consolidating Student Loans

-Potentially Faster Alternatives to Student Loan Consolidation
+Alternatives to Student Loan Consolidation

 • Deferment: If you can claim medical or financial hardship, or you’re back in school or between jobs, you may be able to pause your student loan payments through deferment.